NCBI-Hackathons/phenotypeXpression/README.md

 python run_phenox.py -e A.N.Other@example.com "Psoriasis"
 ```

-Local installation via a setup script should work with your Anaconda/Miniconda installation.
-Otherwise it will install Anaconda in the default location.
+Alternatively, a local installation via a setup script should work with your Anaconda/Miniconda installation.
+Otherwise it will install Anaconda in your home directory.
 In either case, it will build a "phenoX" environment and install into that location.

 ```
 git clone https://github.com/NCBI-Hackathons/phenotypeXpression.git